 - Compilers are sophisticated tools, made up of many components - When compiler is invoked to generate executable code, three main steps are performed: - parsing of source files, various kinds of analysis and transformations, optimization and assembly files creation - 2. machine-code generation and object file creation - an object file is an organized collection of all symbols (variables, functions...) used or referenced in the code - 3. linking and executable creation - Options are provided to execute each step separately, take a look at the manual of your favourite compiler, there's a lot to learn!

-► GNU compiler collection includes gfortran compiler, supporting Fortran 95 and several features of the 2003 standard (GNU 4.8)
+► GNU compiler collection includes gfortran compiler, supporting the vast majority of Fortran 2003 features and many features of Fortran 2008